GabrielTfi/Digital-Electronics-2/Labs/04-interrupts/Assigment.md

 ### Timer library

 1. In your words, describe the difference between common C function and interrupt service routine.
-   * Function : A function is basically a procedure, that may be executed in the main program.
+   * Function : A function is basically a procedure, that may be executed in the main process.
-   * Interrupt service routine : The interrupt service routine is a piece of code, that may be executed when there is a reason to stop the main process in order to handle a problem.
-The problem may be an overflow.
-The interrupt routine resolves this problem, and when it is done, the main process continues.
+   * Interrupt service routine : The interrupt service routine is a piece of code that may be executed when there is a reason to stop the main process.
+The interrupt routine is then executed, and when it is done, the main process continues.

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: